elipZis/aPing/README.md

         The amount of parallel workers to use (default 1) -methods string
-        An array of query methods to include, e.g. '[\"GET\", \"POST\"]' (default "[\"GET\",\"POST\"]")
+        An array of query methods to include, e.g. '[\"GET\", \"POST\"]' (default "[\"GET\",\"POST\"]") -threshold int
+        Only collect pings above this response threshold in milliseconds (default -1) -filter string
+        A regular expression to filter paths.
+Only matches will be pinged!
 ```

 #### Input